Alone In A Jeep – 6000k Through the Natural World of Namibia

 The first beautiful red dunes showed up a few K’s after the gate!
 The sun just started to glimpse a bit over the mountains behind me.
 Wow-what colorful dunes, what the natural world shows off was just amazing.
 45K, suddenly all cars in front of me turned to the left to the dune 45.
 That surprised me a bit, I thought all go straight to Dead Vlei!
 Well, I went then straight to Dead Vlei to have it all for myself!
 That was really a bliss.
 What did I learn, be the last and be there first?
 About 1 hour later the place started to fill up with people.
 I stayed 2 nights at Namib Desert Park before I continued to Luderitz and Fish River Canyon.

 Luderitz, geez, 30km before the town, I was asking my GPS: People actually live here?
 Sand where ever I look, sand dunes and more sand.

 World Of Namibia In Photographs

 Photographs of all my journeys you will find in my stock photographs, the majority is available for stock photo license or royalty-free.
 African wildlife prints and landscape photography prints of my journeys are available to buy online or contact me.
-We sell landscape and wildlife large photo prints up to 2 meters and wide and standard photo prints sizes.
-Photo prints in all various high-quality print finishes are available for you to choose with custom sizes.
+We sell landscape and wildlife large photo prints up to 2 meters and wide and standard photo print sizes.
+Photo prints in all various high-quality print finishes are available for you to choose from custom sizes.
 We are aware that not all standard sizes fit in every home or office.
 Client testimonials from clients.